-If the Overhead Team or QR Team are unsuccessful in locating the search subject immediately, the ASRC IC will have to initiate a large scale search effort.
-The structures and procedures of the Scratch Search Phase are also useful in a protracted rescue operation.
+If the Overhead Team or QR Team are unsuccessful in locating the search subject immediately, a large scale search effort must be started.
+(The structures and procedures of the Scratch Search Phase are also useful in a protracted rescue operation.)
 During the First Response Phase, the ASRC IC should have made plans for this contingency, so that a Command Post can be established and the Scratch Search Phase can begin when daylight and weather permit.